CattaPay/cookieclicking/README.md

 ## Cookie Clicking ##

 A (unfinished) route optimizer for cookie clicker speedruns.
-Primarily an exercise in graph traversal algorithms and optimization problems.
+Primarily an exercise in graph traversal algorithms and a first java project.